palant/malicious-extensions-list/README.md

 ## Using check-extensions utility

-Instead of checking extension IDs against the list manually, you can also run the `check-extensions` utility.
+Instead of checking extension IDs against the list manually, you can also [download the check-extensions utility](https://github.com/palant/malicious-extensions-list/releases/).
 When run without parameters, it will try locating all browser profiles of Chrome and Chromium-based browsers under your user account.
 A list of browser profiles to check can also be given explicitly as command line parameters.